 1. If It Can Be Done Online, Do It Online

 Pay your bills online, schedule appointments online, purchase things online—it all goes much faster online than doing it in person.
 If you need to purchase something and you don’t need it immediately, might I recommend a little site called Amazon?
 You’ll probably get it at a discount and you’ll get it delivered right to your door.
-(And if you have Amazon Prime, 2-day shipping is free.)
+(And if you have Amazon Prime, two-day shipping is free.)
 Coffee filters, swim trunks, live ladybugs (really): There’s very little you can’t get online.
+(Check out this post for other free tools for copywriters to make your life easier.)

 2. Get Over the Guilt